maphdev/GDND_Sandwich_Club/README.md

 First project of Udacity's Android Nanodegree.

-Sandwich Club is an app that provides a list of sandwich and some details about them, such as a short description or the ingredients list.
+Sandwich Club is an app that provides a list of sandwiches and some details about them, such as a short description or the ingredients list.

 ## Instructions